Alice Lab for computational worldmaking

 The Alice Lab

-The Alice Lab is directed by Graham Wakefield, Canada Research Chair & Associate Professor, School of the Arts, Media, Performance & Design, York University
+The Alice Lab is directed by Graham Wakefield, Canada Research Chair & Associate Professor in Computational Arts, School of the Arts, Media, Performance & Design, York University

 Academic profile at York University